Brown boots are the most common and versatile.

 That’s the short answer.
 But if you want to go deep into which color boots you should get, I also have a brown-boot style guide below to help you pick the perfect pair.

 But just because they’re my favorite color doesn’t mean it’s automatically the right choice for you.

 It comes down to what your wardrobe looks like (or what kind of wardrobe you’re looking to build).
 Here are three reasons to get brown boots, and three reasons to get black boots.

 You’ll rarely catch me in a black t-shirt.
 It’s just not my thing.
 I think a girl I liked in fifth grade told me my eyes look good when I wear a green shirt, and I’ve been wearing olive green ever since.

-Basically, if your wardrobe has a decent amount of color in it, a brown pair of boots is going to match a lot more than a black pair of boots would.
+Basically, if your wardrobe has a decent amount of color in it, and you like to wear earth tones, a brown pair of boots is going to match a lot more than a black pair of boots would.

 2. Age and Patina

 Brown leather ages and patinas more visibly than black leather.
 You’ll be able to notice more where the indigo dye from your dark jeans has transferred onto the leather, or where dirt and oils have saturated the leather.